 Goal: A multiuse trail from Petaluma to Sebastopol on the original Petaluma and Santa Rosa Railway route connecting the Joe Rodota Trail and the West County Trail.

 Status: Sebastopol Trailmakers have researched and mapped the route, contacted adjacent landowners and countered complaints by an small, uninformed but vocal minority of nearby landowners.
 We have written letters to the Sebastopol City Council, the County of Sonoma and CalTrans on the issue.
+Nonetheless, the County is moving forward with the unsafe route.
+We continue to organize public support for the alternate route.

 Contact Sebastopol Trailmakers if you would like to help.